jxe/vpm/vpm.md

 But sometimes it's used to mean something more personal: a scientist's values might include intellectual humility, passionate pursuit of the truth, etc. These aren't just meaningful for scientists, they keep the institution of science on the rails.[^collective]

-Even though they're BAPs are individual, they seem to capture this kind of knowledge[^wisdom]---knowledge about the smooth operation of social life.
+Although BAPs are adopted by individuals, they seem to capture this kind of knowledge[^wisdom]---knowledge about the smooth operation of social life.

 [^eventually]: Eventually, I suppose having teammates like this will cease to be meaningful to me---it will just be how my life is.
 But when I'm hiring, it will still be an attentional policy I've adopted for broad benefits.